Graduate Admissions Guide and University Catalog

 When to Make Revisions

-• Annually: All of the information in the Graduate Catalog and Program Description Guide should be reviewed and updated by the program annually.
-Please note that changes to the curriculum must be approved by Curricular Affairs and/or the Graduate College in advance.
+• Annually: All of the information in the University Catalog and Graduate Admissions Guide should be reviewed and updated by the program annually.
+Please note that changes to the curriculum must be approved by Curricular Affairs and/or the Graduate College in advance and are subject to these dates and deadlines

-• Program Disestablishments: Please note that the Graduate Catalog and Program Description Guide will remain visible and accessible while the program is active and while there are students enrolled in the program.
-If a program is in the process of disestablishing, or teach-out mode, the program will remain visible.
-Please update the program description to indicate the program is disestablishing.
+• Program Disestablishments: Please note that the University Catalog will remain visible and accessible while the program is active and while there are students enrolled in the program.
+If a program is in the process of disestablishing, or teach-out mode, the program will remain visible in the Catalog, however, you may request the entry in the Graduate Admissions Guide and the application itself be removed.
+Please update the Graduate Admissions Guide to indicate the program is disestablishing.
 If you wish, recommend another program for the applicant.
+Contact your Student Support Specialist for more information.

-• Program Name Change: Please note that the Graduate Catalog and Program Description Guide will remain visible and accessible while the program is active and while there are students enrolled in the program.
-If a program undergoes a name change, and there are students still active under the original plan name, both programs will show in the Graduate Catalog.
+• Program Name Change: Please note that the University Catalog and Graduate Admissions Guide will remain visible and accessible while the program is active and while there are students enrolled in the program.
+If a program undergoes a name change, and there are students still active under the original plan name, both programs will show in the University Catalog.
 If a program is in the process of disestablishing, or teach-out mode, the program will remain visible.
-Please update the program description on the original name to indicate the program is changing to the new name and invite applicants to apply to the program under the new name.
+Please update the Graduate Admissions Guide on the original name to indicate the program is changing to the new name and invite applicants to apply to the program under the new name.
 You may also contact the Graduate College to disable the application.

-• Curricular Changes: If you have received approval from Curricular Affairs and the Graduate College for changes to curriculum (e.g., changes to minimum credits required), please immediately make those changes on the Graduate Catalog.
+• Curricular Changes: If you have received approval from Curricular Affairs and the Graduate College for changes to curriculum (e.g., changes to minimum credits required), please immediately make those changes on the Graduate Admissions Guide.

 Previous Revisions

-Each time the Academic Plan description is saved, the former description is saved as a revision, up to four previous revisions.
-You may review a former revision by clicking the View link next to the revision date.
-While reviewing a revision, you may also restore that revision by clicking the Restore This Revision button near the bottom of the page.
+Each time edits to the Graduate Admissions Guide are saved, the previous information is saved as a revision, up to four previous revisions.
+You may review a former revision by clicking the Revision History tab while editing in GradApp.
+While reviewing a revision, you may also restore that revision by clicking the Restore This Revision button at the top of the page.
 You will then be prompted to make any edits and then save the description.